britram/taps-transports/draft-ietf-taps-transports-06.md

 ## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a pseudotransport

-Transport Layer Security (TLS) and Datagram TLS are IETF protocols that provide several security-related features to applications.
-TLS is designed to run on top of TCP, DTLS is designed to run on top of UDP.
-At the time of writing, the current version of TLS is 1.2; it is defined in {{RFC5246}}.
-DTLS provides nearly identical functionality; it is defined in {RFC6347}} and also at version 1.2.
+Transport Layer Security (TLS) and Datagram TLS (DTLS) are IETF protocols that provide several security-related features to applications.
+TLS is designed to run on top of a reliable streaming transport protocol (usually TCP), while DTLS is designed to run on top of a best-effort datagram protocol (usually UDP).
+At the time of writing, the
+current version of TLS is 1.2; it is defined in {{RFC5246}}.
+DTLS provides nearly identical functionality to applications; it is defined in {{RFC6347}}
+and its current version is also 1.2.
+The TLS protocol evolved from the Secure Sockets Layer (SSL) protocols developed in the mid 90s to support protection of HTTP traffic.

 While older versions of TLS and DTLS are still in use, they provide weaker security guarantees. {{RFC7457}} outlines important attacks on TLS and DTLS.